-In this business environment, the Management of A1 Telekom Austria Group remains committed to its growth strategy by concentrating on the following focus areas: exceling in the core business, expansion of products and services as well as value-accretive mergers and acquisitions.
+In this business environment, the Management of A1 Telekom Austria Group remains committed to its growth strategy and is concentrating on the following focus areas: exceling in the core business, expansion of products and services as well as value-accretive mergers and acquisitions.

-On 22 July 2016, América Móvil and Österreichische Bundes- und Industriebeteiligungen GmbH (ÖBIB) agreed on a new expected dividend level starting with the financial year 2016.
-This decision was based on the improved operational and financial performance of the Group.
-This new dividend expectation entails the payment of EUR 0.20 per share to be maintained or increased on a sustainable basis in line with the operational and financial developments of the Group.
-For the financial year 2017, Management intends to propose again a dividend of EUR 0.20 per share to the Annual General Meeting in 2018.
+Based on the improved operational and financial performance of the Group, a new expected dividend level was agreed upon by América Móvil and Österreichische Bundes- und Industriebeteiligungen GmbH (ÖBIB) in 2016.
+Starting with the financial year 2016, this dividend expectation entails the payment of EUR 0.20 per share to be maintained or increased on a sustainable basis in line with the operational and financial developments of the Group.

 In order to ensure its financial flexibility, A1 Telekom Austria Group remains committed to maintaining its Baa2/BBB ratings from Moody's and Standard & Poor's.

-With regards to frequencies, in the Republic of Macedonia NRA announced that tenders for 2X10MHz on 900 MHz band and 2X10MHz on 1800 MHz band will be published in 2017, but the procedure has not yet started.
+With regards to frequencies, in Austria the NRA announced that an auction on 3.4-3.8 GHz band will be published in 2018.

 This document contains forward-looking statements.
 These forward-looking statements are usually accompanied by words such as “believe”, “intend”, “anticipate”, “plan”, “expect” and similar expressions.
 Actual events may differ materially from those anticipated in these forward-looking statements as a result of a number of factors.
 Forward-looking statements involve inherent risks and uncertainties.
 A number of important factors could cause actual results or outcomes to differ materially from those expressed in any forward-looking statement.
 Neither Telekom Austria nor any other person accepts any liability for any such forward-looking statements.
 Telekom Austria will not update these forward-looking statements, whether due to changed factual circumstances, changes in assumptions or expectations.
 This report does not constitute a recommendation or invitation to purchase or sell securities of Telekom Austria.